MoAmrYehia/AI-product-Manager-nanodegree/README.md

 # AI Product Manager Nanodegree
-In this repo, I will cover all aspects and give a feedback for the AI Product Manager Nanodegree from Udacity.
+In this repo, I will cover all aspects and give a feedback for the AI Product Manager Nanodegree from [Udacity].

 ## Overview
 This ultimate goal of the AI Product Manager Nanodegree program is to help students learn the unique skills that define the success of a machine learning product.
 Students will learn how to identify business cases that can benefit from AI technologies, and implement best practices for designing datasets and product prototypes.
 A graduate of this program will be able to: